Stock market today: Stocks, bond yields and bitcoin advance as US election brings Republican gains

-The full results may not be known for days as officials count all the votes, but investors already were repositioning in anticipation of gains by the Republicans, who took control of the Senate for the first time in four years.
+The full results of Tuesday's election may not be known for days as officials count all the votes, but investors already were repositioning in anticipation of sweeping gains by the Republicans, who took control of the Senate for the first time in four years.
 The results of the House elections were not yet finalized.

 Trump won the battleground state of Georgia, a Republican stronghold that had voted for Democrats in 2020.
-And a win in North Carolina helped Trump narrow Vice President Kamala Harris' pathways to victory, moving him closer to reaching the 270 electoral votes needed to become the next president.
+A win in North Carolina helped Trump narrow Vice President Kamala Harris' pathways to victory.
+Clinching Pennsylvania took him within 3 electoral votes of the 270 votes needed to become the next president.

+The expectation is that a victory by Trump will lead to faster economic growth and more market-friendly policies.

-The future for the S&P 500 gained 1.7% and that for the Dow Jones Industrial Average was up 1.8%.
-The Nasdaq composite future was 1.8% higher, auguring gains for markets on Wednesday.
+Auguring gains for U.S. markets on Wednesday, the future for the S&P 500 gained 1.9% and that for the Dow Jones Industrial Average was up 2.2%.
+The Nasdaq composite future was 1.7% higher.

-The price of bitcoin jumped 7.7% to a record $75,345.00, as investors bet on a victory for Trump, who has pledged support for cryptocurrencies.
+The price of bitcoin jumped nearly 8% to a record $75,345.00, as investors bet on a victory for Trump, who has pledged support for cryptocurrencies.
+It later fell back to $73,720.00.

 Bond yields also surged, with the yield on the 10-year Treasury climbing to 4.4% from 4.28% on Tuesday.